bryce-ebp/movie-theater-web-application/README.md

 1. Make a database and store info.
 1. Cross check with the database what seats are taken for what movie.
 1. Figure out how to find what occurance of a class you clicked on from what parent.
+1. Auto clear the movie databases after the movie time has ended.
+1. Set up user groups when finished laying out databases.
+1. Add a control panel to verify if user has paid.